cysouw/pandoc-ling/readme.md

 - interlinear examples start on a new line immediately after the letter-label,
 - grammaticality judgements with proper alignment,
 - when the header of an interlinear example is left out, everything is shifted up,
-- The formatting of the interlinear is harmonized.
+- The formatting of the interlinear is harmonised.

 ```
 ::: {.ex formatGloss=true}